EOS Deal Advisory Ltd Privacy Notice

 Through our recruitment process we collect name and address details together with other sensitive personal data as set out above.
 This information may be provided by you directly to us or via a third party recruitment agent.
 If you apply directly to us for a role we may share your personal data with the recruitment agency who is assisting us with our recruitment process;

 During our normal course of business and interactions with our current and prospective clients, suppliers and partner companies we collect personal information relating to employees of those entities.
-This personal data includes: names, contact details; and, position.
-We use this information to mange the services we provide, our contract arrangements with suppliers or partners and in the general management of our business relationships with you and your organisation.
+This personal data includes: names, contact details; and position held.
+We use this information to manage the services we provide, our contract arrangements with suppliers or partners and in the general management of our business relationships with you and your organisation.

 Under the General Data Protection Regulation (GDPR), we process the above information for the legitimate interests of our business.

-To the extent necessary in accordance with the legitimate interests of our business and without notifying you, we may disclose personal information to external 3rd Parties in the following circumstances:
+To the extent necessary in accordance with the legitimate interests of our business and without notifying you, we may disclose personal information to external third parties in the following circumstances:

 to companies and individuals we employ to perform business functions and services on our behalf eg external payroll services; background screening and verification services; data storage facilities; hosting our Web servers; and, legal, accounting, audit and other professional services;

-government agencies including: HM Revenue & Customs; the Disclosure and Barring Service; and 3rd parties performing sanctions and terrorism checks; and,
+government agencies including: HM Revenue & Customs; the Disclosure and Barring Service; and third parties performing sanctions and terrorism checks; and,

 to comply with a court order or any other legal or regulatory requirement.